The Ark in Space

-The Ark in Space is the second serial of the 12th season of the British science fiction television series Doctor Who, which was first broadcast in four weekly parts on BBC1 from 25 January to 15 February 1975.
+The Ark in Space is the second serial of the twelfth season of the British science fiction television series Doctor Who.
+Written by Robert Holmes and directed by Rodney Bennett, it was first broadcast in four weekly parts from 25 January to 15 February 1975 on BBC1.

-The serial is set more than ten thousand years in the future.
-In the serial, the insectoid aliens the Wirrn intend to absorb the humans along with their knowledge on board Space Station Nerva.
+In the serial, the Doctor (Tom Baker) and his companions Sarah Jane Smith (Elisabeth Sladen) and Harry Sullivan (Ian Marter) arrive on a space station in the distant future.
+The insectoid aliens the Wirrn intend to absorb the humans along with their knowledge on board Space Station Nerva.